andywestthorp/WhereDidIPut/README.md

 ## 🤝 License

 Distributed under the MIT License.
 Feel free to fork, adapt, and improve as you see fit!
-I'm hoping it might stop me from buying more random items whenever I need to do some DIY - as I probably already have 3 or 4 of those somewhwere!
+I'm hoping it might stop me from buying more random items whenever I need to do some DIY - as I probably already have 3 or 4 of those somewhere!

 AW August 2026